The Gruber Club

-We want to welcome you & reinvent your lifestyle.
-We want you to be different and we want you to dare.
+I want to welcome you & reinvent your lifestyle.
+I want you to be different and I want you to dare.

 In our world no one thing is better than another.

 Having suffered from lack of confidence while growing up, I truly want to inspire self-confidence in people, through the medium of online inspirational and purchasing tool.
 I have developed a brand – The Gruber Club – which corresponds to my own personal tastes and aspirations, hoping that others will see value in it as well.

 I want The Gruber Club to be a life-enhancing, sensual, inspirational, unique and confidence-building online community and shopping experience, offering products that are eclectic but tell a holistic story.
 I want my followers to feel confident, brave and inspired.
 I want to build a community of self-minded people to raise social awareness to build emotional intelligence and help others in turn.

 Have you ever looked at a person and wondered what is their story?
 Are you curious to know what made that person who they are today?

 For most of my life, I was raised in a sterile environment.
 My parents divorced when I was young.
 My father went to prison & my mother left the country leaving me with my grandmother.
 I always knew that my family wasn’t one of the richest.
 I never felt that I was missing anything but often found myself having less than my school friends.